Characters in EastEnders

-- Straight Woman: She's usually the voice of reason for Ian.
+- Straight Man: Female version.
+She's usually the voice of reason for Ian.
 This is flipped around later on as she had no control over herself whether to give Bobby in after Lucy's death.

 Bobby Beale (Eliot Carrington; previously Alex Francis, Rory Stroud)

 - Accidental Murder: Fought with his sister Lucy and killed her by accident.